ChethanKacham/ModelEarthProjects/location/setup/customize/README.md

 Update the "customize.py" script to do the reverse of the "sync.py" script.

+- If the env block doesn't already exist in cypress.config.ts, it will be added.
+Otherwise, it will be skipped to avoid duplication.
+- Similarly, chat.cy.ts will have the beforeEach code that includes code for Ollama lines.

+Run to deactivate Ollama so you can use an external pipeline instead:

+	python projects/location/setup/customize/customize.py "open-webui"

 **TO DO in src/app.html**

 Change title="Open WebUI" to "Open WebUI ModelEarth"